Use the Lightning Data Service MCP Tools (Beta)

 • Handle missing or soft-deleted related records gracefully in UI and data flows.

-Ask about LDS data requirements covering objects and fields, relationships, data operations, security, offline considerations, and recommended UI API adapters vs Apex.
+To use this tool, ask about LDS data requirements covering objects and fields, relationships, data operations, security, offline considerations, and recommended UI API adapters vs Apex.

 • Generate a step-by-step LDS data requirements spec for my LWC.